-ESL 100 - Reading and Vocabulary
+ESL 100 - Reading and Vocabulary I

 This course will focus on the acquisition of academic vocabulary and on analytical reading skills.
 Students will apply reading strategies to a variety of authentic academic texts.
 Reading speed, fluency, comprehension, and dictionary skills will be emphasized.
-Fall.
+Fall and Spring as needed.